wavefrontHQ/docs/pages/doc/kubernetes_troubleshoot.md

 You run into issues when data doesn't flow from one component to another or due to a configuration issue.
 The sections below explain how to troubleshoot.

 For example, identifying the metrics that come into Wavefront and the metrics that don't go into Wavefront help you know where to look.

+Troubleshooting data collection is most easily approached by following the data flow from the source to Tanzu Observability (Wavefront) to find where the flow is broken.
+Individual processes in the flow can cause problems, or connections between processes can cause problems.
+Identifying what metrics are and aren’t coming through generally helps identify where to look.

+Data Flow Diagram Here - https://miro.com/app/board/o9J_lMZP5mk=/

 ## Symptom: No Data Flowing into Wavefront